Orkhan-676/solutions_repo/docs/1 Physics/7 Measurements/Problem_1.md

-# Measuring Earth's Gravitational Acceleration with a Pendulum
+# Problem 1: Measuring Earth's Gravitational Acceleration with a Pendulum

 ##  Objective